kaisequeira/Crabcrawler/README.md

 ## ✨ Key Features

-- Immersive 2D platformer gameplay
+### Immersive Pixel Art World
-- Custom art and animations developed with Aseprite
+- Hand-crafted pixel art assets created using Aseprite
+- State-based animation system using Unity's animation trees
-- Integrated sound design for an enhanced gaming experience
+- Integrated sound/music design triggered by code and enemy behaviour

-- Custom music developed with Bosca Ceoil
+### Cross Platform Input Handling
-- Intuitive controls with keyboard and controller support
+- Intuitive player controls with keyboard and controller support
-- Responsive tile based level design
+- Menu navigation with keyboard and controller support

+### WebGL Deployment
 - Web-optimized for broad accessibility
+- Deployed with WebGL via Github Pages

+### Save System and Menus
+- Save system for levels that works across different deployments (exe, web etc.)
+- Settings menu to edit music, volume and fullscreen modes
+- Pause menu system to stop physics engine, halt game audio and allow level navigation

 ## 🛠️ Technologies Used

-- C#
-- Unity
-- Aseprite
-- Bosca Ceoil
-- WebGL
-- Git
-- GitHub Pages
+- **C#**
+- **[Unity](https://unity.com/)**: Industry leading cross-platform game development engine
+- **[Aseprite](https://www.aseprite.org/)**: Used for creating custom pixel art assets
+- **Bosca Ceoil**: A free, easy to use tool for creating music inspired by retro pixel art games
+- **WebGL**: A JavaScript API for rendering interactive 2D and 3D graphics within any compatible web browser
+- **GitHub Pages**: A static site hosting service that takes HTML, CSS, and JavaScript files straight from a repository on GitHub and publishes a website

 ## 🎓 Learning Outcomes